Sunday, July 19, 2020

 Ended: 1968

 The very first Looney Tunes TV package was bought by Sunset Productions in 1955 since WB has no more use for the black and white cartoons.
 All the black and white WB Cartoons from the Looney Tunes series and some black and white Merrie Melodies were included in the syndicated package.
-Sunset was a subsidiary of Warmer Bros made specifically for television without saying they're Warner Bros.
+Sunset was a subsidiary of Warner Bros made specifically for television without saying they're Warner Bros.
 At the same time the package was assembled, Guild bought out Sunset.
 In the 1960's, Seven Arts bought the cartoons and in turn, bought Jack Warner's stock in WB, merging the two together and bringing those cartoons back home to Warner Bros.
 The package came to an end with the popularity of color TV.
 In it's very last years, newer Seven Arts titles were created from these cartoons, but because of the package's near end, seeing these titles were a rarity.

 Grade: A-